zeerobug/data2action/collections/events/event1.md

 link: events/event1
 category: News
 tags: events
-excerpt: 'In this article resumes our last masterclass, given the 27th of April '
+excerpt: 'In this article you will find an abstract of our last masterclass, given the 27th of April '
 ---